huyquang-bka/fire-smoke/README.md

-# D-Fire: An Image Dataset for Fire and Smoke Detection
+# Fire-Smoke-Detection: An Image Dataset for Fire and Smoke Detection

-**Authors:** Researchers from Gaia, solutions on demand (GAIA)
+**Authors:** Nguyen Huy Quang

 ## About

-D-Fire is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms, containing more than 21,000 images.
+Fire-Smoke-Detection is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms, containing more than
+100.000 images.

 - **Number of Images by Category:**